Reference Variable in Java

 1. When we create an object of demo class new DEMO();, the default constructor is called and returns a reference of the object, and simply this reference will be stored to the reference variable D1 (As we know that associativity is Right-hand side to left-hand side).

 2. The value of a reference variable is a reference.
-When we attempt to print the value of a reference variable, the output contains the type of the variable and the hash code created for it by Java: the string Demo@214c265e tells us that the given variable is of type Name and its hexadecimal format of hash code is 214c265e.
+When we attempt to print the value of a reference variable, the output contains the name of the class which has been instantiated concatenated by @ and the hash code created for it by Java: the string Demo@214c265e tells us that the given variable is of type Name and its hexadecimal format of hash code is 214c265e.

 3. At this point we will access the methods display() of the class demo using our custom reference variable that we created.